-Called Kir by the Parthians, Cyropol by Alexander the Great and Ura-Tyube by the Russians, this small historic town has one of the best preserved old towns in Tajikistan, punctuated with some lovely traditional architecture.
-Bukhara it’s not, but then there aren’t any tourists either.
+Called Kir by the Parthians, Cyropol by Alexander the Great and Ura-Tyube by the Russians and Soviets, Istaravshan has a small historical core that is a little better preserved than most in Tajikistan.
+That isn't saying a great deal, and Bukhara it’s certainly not.
+But then, there aren’t any tourists either.

 Iskander-Kul & Sarytag

 Between Sarvoda and Ayni the main Dushanbe canyon-road already hints at magnificent glories behind.
 The easiest way to access them is driving to glorious Iskander-Kul, an opal-blue mountain lake that looks almost tropical in strong sunlight.
 It isn't.
 At 2195m, don't expect to swim here.

 At Km95.5 of the Dushanbe Highway, just east of the small step-layered village of Takfon, a dusty, ragged ribbon of former asphalt leads towards the wild Yagnob mountain valley.
 After 20km you'll pass through Anzob, a little market town with some stacked old-stone stables and a curious erosion pillar beside the road.

 A few drab apartment blocks, factory ruins and a big Soviet silver worker statue hidden in the trees.
 That's about all there is of Sarvoda.
 However, its minor roadside bazaar is a handy place to seek rides to Margeb, Iskander-Kul or the Alaudin Lakes.
 If you're stuck overnight, Mehmonkhona Yazdon has cheap beds and a toilet-hole way down the wooded garden.